Dear Saint Anne Family:

 Q: What is the deadline to reserve tickets for the upcoming weekend?

-A: The ticketing program will automatically close at 11 am on Saturdays.
-The system will reactivate the following week for the next weekend.
+A: The ticketing program will automatically close at the Start of each Mass.
+The system will reactivate the following week for the next weekend at 9am on Wednesday mornings.

 Q: I forgot to reserve my ticket.
 Does that mean I will not be able to attend Mass in the church?

-A: At 1 pm on Saturday, the number of seats still available at each of the Masses will be posted on the parish website and on Flocknote.
-Those who have not reserved tickets, but wish to attend Mass that weekend, may come to the church 30 minutes prior to the Mass and attempt to fill one of the remaining available seats.
+A: Those who have not reserved tickets, but wish to attend Mass that weekend, may come to the church 30 minutes prior to the Mass and attempt to fill one of the remaining available seats.
 The parish cannot guarantee that those without tickets can be accommodated in the church.

 Q: What will the process be for those who did not reserve tickets?